Mary of Ágreda's Bilocation to the Americas

 Mary of Ágreda (1602–1665), abbess of the Conceptionist convent in Ágreda, Spain, claimed to have been transported in spirit to the Americas on over 500 occasions between approximately 1620 and 1623, where she preached to the Jumano Indians of present-day Texas and New Mexico while her body remained in the convent.

-The 1629 Investigation
+The 1629 Account

 In July 1629, a delegation of approximately fifty Jumano Indians arrived at the Franciscan mission near Albuquerque, requesting baptism and missionary teachers.
 When questioned, they said a 'Woman in Blue' had visited them many times and directed them to seek the Spanish priests.
 Fray Alonso de Benavides, the Franciscan custodian of New Mexico, returned to Spain in 1630 and composed a memorial for the Spanish court describing these events.
 In 1631, he traveled to Ágreda and interviewed Mary personally, questioning her about New Mexico geography, climate, and tribal customs.
-He concluded she demonstrated accurate knowledge that could not have come from available Spanish sources.
+He concluded that she demonstrated accurate knowledge that, in his view, could not have come from available Spanish sources.

 Church Status